 Victoria Sweet, Extracting More Than Resources: Human Security and Arctic Indigenous Women, 37 SEATTLE U. L. REV. 1157 (2014).

-Civil Rights and Discrimination Commons, Comparative and Foreign Law Commons, Human Rights Law Commons, Indian and Aboriginal Law Commons, International Law Commons, International Trade Law Commons, Jurisdiction Commons, Land Use Law Commons, Law and Gender Commons, Law and Race Commons, Natural Law Commons, Natural Resources Law Commons, Oil, Gas, and Mineral Law Commons, Sexuality and the Law Commons
+Civil Rights and Discrimination Commons, Comparative and Foreign Law Commons, Human Rights Law Commons, Indigenous, Indian, and Aboriginal Law Commons, International Law Commons, International Trade Law Commons, Jurisdiction Commons, Land Use Law Commons, Law and Gender Commons, Law and Race Commons, Natural Law Commons, Natural Resources Law Commons, Oil, Gas, and Mineral Law Commons, Sexuality and the Law Commons